sambacha/refarch-kc-ms/docs/index.md

 # Voyages and Fleet Simulation Solution Microservices

+!!! abstract
         This repository includes a set of sub projects to implement the different microservices and functions to support the simulation of container shipment as introduced by [this main repository](https://ibm-cloud-architecture.github.io/refarch-kc).

 This repository addresses the implementation of the orange boxes in the figure below: